Information regarding scholarships specific to the department of Mathematical Sciences can be found below.

 Bernard and Yana Shapiro

 Professor Shapiro started his UMass Lowell teaching career in 1962 and retired from the Math Dept. in 1996.
-He continues on a part-time basis as an Evening Supervisor in Continuing Studies, advising students and giving exit interviews to graduating students.
+He continued on a part-time basis as an evening supervisor in Continuing Studies, advising students and giving exit interviews to graduating students.
+He passed away in 2016.

 His wife, Yana Shapiro, had worked in Continuing Studies from 1975 until her retirement in 1996 and continues working there on a part-time basis.